-• If you have a claim or incident to report, please call our Equine Claims number (800) 331-0211.
+• If you have a claim or incident to report, please call your specific insurance provider’s claims department.
+Click here for the claims department contact information.
 Claim representatives are available 24/7 to answer your calls and help you with your horse’s needs.

-• Even if you don’t intend to submit the vet bills and it is an incident only, you still need to report to our Equine Claims Division.
+• Even if you don’t intend to submit the vet bills and it is an incident only, you still need to report it to the claims department.

 • If you cannot afford to replace your equine investment then it is a good idea to consider insurance.
 You decide whether or not you should insure based on the risk you are willing to take upon yourself.
 Equine coverage is quite affordable and often costs less than one horse show.